tumf/study-git-crypt/PITCHME.md

 git push origin master
 ```

-All Eemote files are encrypted.
+All Remote files are encrypted.

 ---